Orcus virus removal guide

 What is Orcus?

-Orcus is a remote access trojan (RAT), programs of this type are used to remotely access or control computers.
-As a rule, most of these tools can be used by anyone, however, there are many cases where cyber criminals use them for malicious purposes.
-Usually they trick people into installing these programs and then use them to steal various information that could be used to generate revenue.
+Orcus is a Remote Access Trojan (RAT).
+Programs of this type are used to remotely access or control computers.
+Generally, these tools can be used by anyone legitimately, however, in many cases, cyber criminals use them for malicious purposes.
+They often trick people into installing these programs and then use them to steal various information to generate revenue.

-Orcus is a program that can be downloaded from its website.
-It is promoted as sort of a TeamViewer and other programs of this type.
-However, it is known that it includes some illegal features such as ability to disable webcam activity light, retrieve passwords from various well-known applications, or to retrieve browser cookies.
-It is also capable of using microphone to record sound (any input), performing key logging (logging keystrokes) and so on.
-These features do not include the basic version of Orcus, however, they can be purchased for $40.
-Besides, it is known that this RAT is promoted on hacking forum where people can buy and sell malicious programs, exploits, hacks and other stuff of this kind.
-Research shows that there are cyber criminals who use spam campaigns (emails) to trick people into installing this particular tool.
-They send emails that are presented as letters from "Lathe and CNC Machines", as some kind of invoices.
+The Orcus program can be downloaded from its website and is promoted as having features similar to TeamViewer and other software.
+In fact, Orcus includes some illegal features such as the ability to disable the webcam activity light, retrieve passwords from well-known applications, and retrieve browser cookies.
+It is also capable of using the microphone to record sound (any input), performing key logging (logging keystrokes), and so on.
+These features are not included in the basic version of Orcus, however, they can be purchased for $40.
+Note that this RAT is promoted on a hacking forum on which people can purchase and sell malicious programs, exploits, hacks, and other material of this kind.
+Research shows that some cyber criminals use spam campaigns (emails) to trick people into installing this particular tool.
+They send emails that are presented as messages from "Lathe and CNC Machines" as invoices.
 These emails include attachments that, once opened, download and install Orcus.
-Spam campaigns is one of the most common ways to spread various computer infections or legitimate tools such as RATs that can be used in malicious ways.
-If installed, this tool can be used to steal passwords, logins of various accounts, or various other, sensitive, confidential details.
-Some of the plugins might be capable of downloading various files, including computer infections such as ransomware.
-Basically, being tricked into installing this tool may result in financial loss, issues with privacy, computer infections and other serious problems.
-If installed, this tool might be disguised as some other application running in the system's background.
-In our example (screenshot) above it runs as a "PK Holdings.exe" process in the Task Manager.
+Spam campaigns are one of the most common ways to proliferate computer infections, or legitimate tools such as RATs, which can then be used in malicious ways.
+If installed, this tool can be used to steal passwords, logins of accounts, and other, sensitive, confidential details.
+Some of the plugins are capable of downloading files, including computer infections such as ransomware.
+Therefore, being tricked into installing this tool might result in financial loss, issues with privacy, computer infections, and other serious problems.
+If installed, this tool might be disguised as another application running in the system background.
+In our example (see screenshot above), it runs as a "PK Holdings.exe" process in Task Manager.